Silver oxalate

-Silver oxalate (Ag_{2}C_{2}O_{4}) is commonly employed in experimental petrology to add carbon dioxide (CO_{2}) to experiments as it will break down to silver (Ag) and carbon dioxide under geologic conditions.
+Silver oxalate (Ag_{2}C_{2}O_{4}) is a silver salt of oxalic acid commonly employed in experimental petrology to add carbon dioxide (CO_{2}) to experiments as it will break down to silver (Ag) and carbon dioxide under geologic conditions.
 It is also a precursor to the production of silver nanoparticles.

 It is explosive upon heating around 140 degrees Celsius, shock or friction.
+It is sensitive to light, decomposing to metallic silver and carbon dioxide.

 Production

-Silver oxalate is produced by the reaction between silver nitrate and oxalic acid.
+Silver oxalate is produced by the reaction between silver nitrate and oxalic acid, or from combining solutions of silver nitrate and sodium oxalate.